3 killed as a small plane crashes into a Florida mobile home

 “It was just one big ball of flames,” Renner said.
 “You couldn’t even tell there was a mobile home there.”

+The fact that most of the people in the home had left before the plane went down averted a far greater loss of life, Gandy said.

+“Our thoughts are with the three victims and their families; this tragedy could have been even worse,” the chief said.

-Clearwater Fire Chief Scott Ehlers told a late night news conference that the plane's wreckage ended up inside the mobile home, which was reduced to ashes in the blaze.
+Clearwater Fire Chief Scott Ehlers told a late-night news conference that the plane's wreckage ended up inside the mobile home, which was reduced to ashes in the blaze.
+The wreckage was scheduled to be removed Saturday.

 The pilot reported an emergency to St. Pete–Clearwater International Airport shortly before the plane went off radar, about 3 miles (5 kilometers) north of a runway, Ehlers said.
 The airport is about 7 miles (11 kilometers) southeast of Clearwater.